How many solar batteries do I need?

 To go off the grid

 You’ll need around eight to 12 (or more) batteries to go off-grid.
-Self-sufficiency requires lots of battery storage, especially if you build capacity for extra-long periods without sunlight (cloudy weather, nights, etc.).
+Self-sufficiency requires a lot of battery storage, especially if you build capacity for extra-long periods without sunlight (cloudy weather, nights, etc.).

 Electricity loads

 A "load" is anything that consumes electricity—like refrigerators, air conditioners, dishwashers, and other appliances around your home.
-You’ll need a good idea of how much electricity it takes to power your appliances to size a storage system accurately.
+You’ll need a good idea of how much electricity your appliances use to accurately size a storage system.

 There are a few ways to estimate the electricity load of your home’s appliances and systems: